rtzaudio/STC1200_TivaTM4C1294NCPDT/README.txt

 === VERSION 2.01 (09/11/2021) ==============================================

 This build fixes a bug that caused the STC to hang when the standby monitor was enabled and no DCS-1200 controller is present/found.
+Enhanced STAT command in CLI.

 === VERSION 2.00 (07/05/2021) ==============================================